tarekziade/molotov/README.rst

 the **scenario** decorator takes one paramater which is the weight of the test.

-When ailoads runs, it creates some workers and each worker runs a sequence of functions.
+When molotov runs, it creates some workers and each worker runs a sequence of functions.
 To determine which function should be run for each step, the worker randomly picks one given their weights.